A lot of people ask me how to make meditation a habit. And I have a pretty good answer to that question. With my method you’ll meditate every day.

 Visit the “Activities” tab of the app.

-Click the activity you are doing (the type of meditation you are doing).
+Click the activity you are doing.

 The app will start tracking the time.